IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 The spIsoNet *Misalignment Correction* tutorial dataset can be downloaded from "https://ucla.box.com/s/ng459g8mhlf63z4sio5y4v432yt6k7qa".
 This is a subset of EMPIAR-10096, including particle star file (job025_tutorial.star), particle stack file (job025_tutorial.mrc), mask file (mask.mrc) and a low resolution reference at 10A resolution (HA_reference.mrc).
 From this dataset, we can obtain a 3.5A resolution structure with  *Misalignment Correction*.

+For *Misalignment Correction*, the overall estimated processing time on this tutorial dataset is about 6 hours with 4x Nvidia A100 graphic cards.

 ## 4.1 Make sure spIsoNet is properly installed in a conda environment.